 After I repeated the expression, you told me it brought you to tears.
 “All of God’s grace in one tiny face.”
-We'd talked on the phone for an hour that afternoon, me swatting bees on the deck of our rental house in Indiana, you back home in Illinois, in your comfortable recliner and looking at...
+We'd talked on the phone for an hour that afternoon—me swatting bees on the deck of our rental house in Indiana and you back home in Illinois in your cozy recliner, looking at birds...
 Continue Reading →

 the essence of big love

 The risk of loving big is that big goodbyes can wreck you.
 If you've lived long enough, you've experienced it.
-The reverberating pain of saying goodbye to someone you love dearly.
+The reverberating pain of saying goodbye to someone you love.
 I've been to more funerals than I can count.
-My beloved father passed away when I was a teen, and three more people I...
+My beloved father passed away when I was a teen and three more people I loved...
 Continue Reading →

 homesick at home

 I once read that you start saying goodbye to your child the moment you give birth.
-Trusting another to watch them for an hour, their first crawl and first steps, the first day of pre-school, start of kindergarten, first time sleeping away from home, on and on the goodbyes go.
-The initial time that my...
+Trusting another to watch them for an hour, their first crawl and first steps, the beginning of pre-school, start of kindergarten, first time sleeping away from home—on and on the goodbyes go.
+The initial times my younger son and...
 Continue Reading →